markski1/SAMonitor/README.md

    - If specified 1, only get servers where SAMPCAC is required.

   paging_size:
-   - Provide any number greater than 0 to do paging.
-     If specified, only this amount of entries will be returned.
+   - For paging.
+There is no paging by default.
+     If number is provided then it'll be the amount of returns per page.

   page:
-   - Provide any number greater or equal than 0.
-     Specifies the page, to be used along with paging_size.
+   - Specify the page number, if paging_size is used.
 ```

 Try it: http://sam.markski.ar/api/GetFilteredServers?name=Roleplay&order=player

 ### GetServerByIP

-Provided an IP address (optionaly with a specified port), returns information about it.
+Provide an IP address (optionaly with a specified port), returns information about it.

 If no port is provided and several servers are under that IP, the one at 7777 will be chosen.